cncf/landscape/readme_summary.md

 # How to update the Project Summary Table

-## These are instructions to update your project's information on the Project Summary Table.
+These are instructions to update your project's information on the [Project Summary Table](https://landscape.cncf.io/summary).
 Please note: to update the information, you have to be a project owner, project maintainer, or have some type of strong project affiliation.

-The Project Summary Table is automatically generated out of the same underlying landscape.yml (https://github.com/cncf/landscape/blob/master/landscape.yml) used for the CNCF Landscape.
+The Project Summary Table is automatically generated out of the same underlying [landscape.yml](https://github.com/cncf/landscape/blob/master/landscape.yml) used for the CNCF Landscape.
 As such, all updates are done via pull requests.
 There are two ways you can do this:

-- Use the GitHub web UI or your own tooling to create a branch and raise a PR against landscape.yml in the cncf/landscape repo
+1. Use the GitHub web UI or your own tooling to create a branch and raise a PR against landscape.yml in the cncf/landscape repo

-- Use the recently developed landscape web UI.
+2. Use the recently developed landscape web UI.
 This UI automatically creates a branch, formats landscape.yml, and even helps create a pull request.

 ## Using your own tooling:

 These are the fields used for the landscape.
-They are all located in the extra: section for your project entry.:
+They are all located in the *extra:* section for your project entry:

 ```